Leaf spot: Description

 Leaf spots are a type of plant disease that are usually caused by pathogens and sometimes other cases such as herbicide injuries.
-Leaf spots can vary in size, shapes and colours depending on the age and type of the cause or pathogen.
+Leaf spots can vary in size, shape, and color depending on the age and type of the cause or pathogen.
 Plants, shrubs and trees are weakened by the spots on the leaves as they reduce available foliar space for photosynthesis.
 Other forms of leaf spot diseases include leaf rust, downy mildew and blights.
 Although leaf spot diseases can affect a small percentage of the host's leaves, more severe consequences of leaf spot disease results in moderate to complete loss of leaves.

 Causes

 The causes of leaf spots are mainly from fungi, bacteria, and viruses.
 However leaf spots may also be caused by abiotic factors such as environmental conditions, toxicities and herbicide injuries.
-Foliar nematodes are another cause of leaf spots where the saliva injected into the cell walls during feeding result in the affected cells to discolour and become lesions.
+Foliar nematodes are another cause of leaf spots where the saliva injected into the cell walls during feeding results in the affected cells to discolour and become lesions.
 Aphelenchoides are common foliar nematodes which produce angular leaf spots.
 The Aphelenchoides ritzemabosi affects chrysanthemum and other plants such as dry beans and bird's nest fern, and the Aphelenchoides fragariae affects strawberry and other ornamentals ferns.